open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 typically done in the `ConfigureServices` of your `Startup` class or `Program` class if you are using [minimal hosting model](https://docs.microsoft.com/aspnet/core/migration/50-to-60?view=aspnetcore-6.0&tabs=visual-studio#new-hosting-model).
-The example below enables this instrumentation by using an extension method on `IServiceCollection`.
+The example below enables this instrumentation by using extension methods on `IServiceCollection`.
 This extension method requires adding the package [`OpenTelemetry.Extensions.Hosting`](../OpenTelemetry.Extensions.Hosting/README.md) to the application.
 This ensures the instrumentation is disposed when the host